Skip to main content

 Behavior:

-• builtin is the core file-backed backend and persists actor-scoped unread/open state in workspace sidecar files,
+• When card.storage is localfs (default), the built-in file-backed backend persists actor-scoped unread/open state in workspace sidecar files,

-• that persisted card.state data is distinct from .active-card.json and other active-card UI selection state,
+• persisted card.state data is distinct from .active-card.json and other active-card UI selection state,

-• both backends share the same SDK-owned unread derivation, explicit read/open mutations, and stable auth-absent default actor contract.
+• all backends share the same SDK-owned unread derivation, explicit read/open mutations, and stable auth-absent default actor contract.

 Identity behavior: